 Now that you've learned how to perform a one-way sensitivity analysis in excel, let's see how to conduct the two-way one.

 As we mentioned above, in the two-way sensitivity analysis we sensitize the output for two variables.
 Here's a step-by-step guide:

 - Create a table like the one below.
-You have to insert the output you want to sensitize on the top-left corner, and then your variables in the adjacent columns and rows.
+You have to insert the output you want to sensitize top-left, and then your variables in the adjacent column and row.

 - Once you do that, select the table and follow the same process described earlier to create a data table.